PROGRAMS & SERVICES

-Annual community conference for parents, educators, adults with autism, clinicians, and other professionals.
+Annual community conference for parents, educators, autistic adults, clinicians, and other professionals.
 Presentations are geared towards building new skills and increasing knowledge of Autism Spectrum Disorders.

-Each year, we host a huge event at Coolidge Park to raise awareness about autism in our community and raise funds to support programs at the CAC.
+Each year, we host a huge event at Coolidge Park to celebrate autism, promote inclusion, and educate the public awareness about autism in our community and raise funds to support programs at the CAC.

 GCA Centre for Adult Autism

 GCA is a social and support program for autistic adults.
 It was founded by Scott Kramer, an adult with autism.
 GCA hosts several events every month, as well as the annual Southeast Adult Autism Symposium.

 Coordinators organize community outings and sensory-friendly events for kids with autism and their families.
 Events include Sensory-Friendly movies, Lookout Baseball games in skybox, fire station or police station visits, train museum, and more.

 El Programa en Español Sobre Autismo proporciona información y apoyo para la comunidad latina con autismo a través de materiales educativos, grupos de apoyo, reuniones, talleres y actividades sociales.